 Interventions for hypertension in pregnancy are lifestyle modifications and anti-hypertensives.
 The anti-hypertensives commonly used in pregnancy are labetalol, nifedipine, and methyldopa.

 In cases of severe hypertension (severe preeclampsia, eclampsia, and HELLP syndrome), the standard of care is delivery, especially after 37 weeks of gestation.
 If an acute decrease in blood pressure is required, intravenous labetalol or intravenous hydralazine are options.
 Magnesium sulfate prevents seizures.

-The differential diagnosis of secondary hypertension as stated above are: chronic kidney disease, autosomal dominant polycystic kidney disease, renal artery stenosis, fibromuscular dysplasia, primary aldosteronism, Cushing syndrome/disease, hyperthyroidism, hypothyroidism, hyperparathyroidism, pheochromocytoma, acromegaly, congenital adrenal hyperplasia, coarctation of aorta, obstructive sleep apnea, drug-induced hypertension, pregnancy, scleroderma.
+The differential diagnosis of secondary hypertension as stated above are chronic kidney disease, autosomal dominant polycystic kidney disease, renal artery stenosis, fibromuscular dysplasia, primary aldosteronism, Cushing syndrome/disease, hyperthyroidism, hypothyroidism, hyperparathyroidism, pheochromocytoma, acromegaly, congenital adrenal hyperplasia, coarctation of the aorta, obstructive sleep apnea, drug-induced hypertension, pregnancy, scleroderma.